Effect of finite Reynolds number on self-similar crossing statistics and fractal measurements in turbulence: Stochastic simulations

+For a turbulent TA signal, the interpulse PDF is only a power law for $\tau$ values within the inertial subrange of scales \citep{Bershadskii2004,Cava2012}.
+Smaller interpulse periods are well approximated by a lognormal distribution \cite{Badri1977,Bershadskii2006}, and larger $\tau$ values follow an exponential cutoff in boundary layer flows \cite{Sreenivasan1983,Cava2012,Chamecki2013}.
 The same PDF shape -- a blend of lognormal, power law, and exponential distributions -- is used here to simulate the effect of a truncated power law region.
 The case represents a weak power law because a power law expression does not describe the full range of values in the distribution \cite{Percline2005}.

 Same as for the unbounded power law, inverse transform sampling is used to simulate $s(t)$ based on a random selection of values for $\tau$.
+For simplicity, the lognormal portion of the distribution is defined using the parameters $\mu_* =$ 1 and $\sigma_*^2 =$ 1, which respectively correspond to the mean and variance of log($\tau$).
+From these parameters, the mode of the lognormal curve is fixed at $\tau_1=$ 1.
+The resulting PDF for $\tau$ is given by the piecewise function

+The transition from the lognormal to the power law curve occurs at $e^\alpha$.
+This point corresponds to $d \log(PDF) / d \log(\tau) = \alpha$ along the lognormal curve, ensuring a smooth transition to the power law.
+The transition to the exponential cutoff is imposed at $b=10^x e^\alpha$, where $x$ is the desired number of power law decades.
+The exponential parameter $\lambda=\alpha / b$ enforces a smooth transition to the exponential cutoff, i.e. $d \log(PDF) / d \log(\tau) = \alpha$ at $\tau=b$.
+The factors are defined as

+The constants $C_2$ and $C_3$ are defined relative to $C_1$ to ensure the amplitude of $PDF(\tau)$ is matched at the transition points, and $C_1$ is defined to achieve $\int_{0}^{\tau_2} PDF(\tau) =$ 1.
+The cumulative distribution corresponding to Eq. \eqref{eq4} is

+Finally, the inversion of Eq. \eqref{eq6} yields the transform equation used to simulate the finite power law:

+In Eqs. \eqref{eq6} and \eqref{eq7}, erf($x$) and erfinv($x$) refer to the error function and its inverse, respectively, and the two notations for the exponential function $e^x$ and $\exp(x)$ are used interchangeably for readability.

-The construction of the distribution and definitions for $PDF(\tau)$ and $\tau(CDF)$ are provided in the appendix.
-Figure \ref{fig:example_mixed} shows a synthetic truncated power law.
+Figure \ref{fig2} shows a synthetic truncated power law.
 An example turbulent zero-crossing (interpulse) PDF is included for reference.
 The interpulse is estimated from hotwire anemometry measurements of boundary layer turbulence \cite{Heisel2020}, and exhibits a similar shape to the simulated PDF with one decade of power law.
-Results for distributions with one, three, and five decades of power law are presented herein.
+Using the inverse transform of $CDF$ in Fig. \ref{fig2}(b) and Eq. \eqref{eq7}, the truncated signals are simulated on the same domain and for the same range of $\alpha$ values as the unbounded case.

+While the synthetic and experimental distributions in Fig. \ref{fig2} appear to be qualitatively similar, the idealized distribution is not designed to reproduce aspects of a zero-crossing signal that are outside the scope of the work.
+For instance, the parameters for the lognormal region do not produce the correct scaling for the mean value of $\tau$ \cite{Sreenivasan1983}, and the direct transitions between the different scaling regions may not accurately reflect experimental observations.